 In response to the Army Corps Engineer's directives and the findings of the FEMA accreditation study, the Town since 2007, has been systematically addressing necessary repairs and corrections to the System in order to improve stability and integrity of the System.
-The repairs include but are not limited to the following: the installation of sheet pile cut-off walls, soil bentonite cut-of wall, replacement of a failing timber bulkhead with a new steel sheeting bulkhead, replacement of a concrete retaining wall, and various repairs to the three storm water pump stations.
+The repairs include but are not limited to the following: the installation of sheet pile cut-off walls, soil bentonite cut-of wall, replacement of a failing timber bulkhead with a new steel sheeting bulkhead, replacement of a concrete retaining wall and various repairs to the three storm water pump stations.

-Additional work and repairs remain to be completed.
-The identified repairs include but are not limited to the following: the renovation of the two closure structures, repair of the Meadow Hill Outfall box culvert, renovations of the storm water pump stations including electrical systems as well as new pumps, removal of sediment from the Meadow Hill storage pond, acquisition of various property rights for the System, and replacement of the toe drain system to assist in the control of seepage within the levee structure.
+The identified repairs included but are not limited to the following: the renovation of the two closure structures, repair of the Meadow Hill Outfall box culvert, renovations of the storm water pump stations including electrical systems as well as new pumps, removal of sediment from the Meadow Hill storage pond, acquisition of various property rights for the System and replacement of the toe drain system to assist in the control of seepage within the levee structure.
+With the exception of the Meadow Hill Outfall box culvert, additional work and repairs remains to be completed.

-The Town voters approved two individual \$7,000 bond authorizations in November 2007 and November 2011 to fund various repairs in order to maintain the Army Corps of Engineers active status as it relates to Public Law 84-99 as well as FEMA accreditation for the System.
+The Town voters approved two individual \$7,000 bond authorizations in November 2007 and November 2011, and \$5,000 in November 2016, to fund various repairs in order to maintain the Army Corps of Engineers active status as it relates to Public Law 84-99 as well as FEMA accreditation for the System.
 The Town also successfully secured Connecticut Department of Energy and Environmental Protection (CT DEEP) grant reimbursements for a total amount of \$7,000 for the rehabilitation of the System.

 To date the Town has expended a majority of the \$21,000 on required System improvements, including the two \$7,000 Town voter bond authorizations and the \$7,000 CT DEEP grant reimbursement.
-The remaining funds have been programmed to complete required repairs which are currently in the design phase.
+The remaining funds have been programmed to complete required repairs, which are currently in the design phase.

 Public Works continues to develop an overall list of repairs and operational improvements for the System.
 The total cost of the rehabilitation of the System has been estimated at \$28,000 (in 2014 dollars) but final costs will not be known until all of the rehabilitation work is designed and construction is completed.
 All construction projects are being competitively bid and awarded.
 The Town is actively pursuing funding assistance both at the State and Federal levels to complete the remaining elements of the rehabilitation project which are estimated to cost \$7,000.
+The recent federal water resources development act legislation (WRDA) provides \$1,000 in funding towards a \$2,000 study of the system to identify projects necessary to finalize the accreditation of the system.
+The WRDA study would assist the town in completing the project outside of the federal awards previously mentioned.